new year's resolutions for students

 Five Realistic New Year’s Resolutions for Students

-When you ask someone what their New Year resolutions are, they’re typically something too vague (like “travel somewhere new”) or unrealistic (“live off-grid”).
+When you ask someone what their New Year resolutions are, they’re typically something too vague (like “get more exercise”) or unrealistic (“never procrastinate again”).
 While it’s certainly possible to achieve these kinds of resolutions, that’s not the case for everyone.

 In general, New Year’s resolutions for students should be realistic, actionable, and achievable.
-In other words, there should be a specific goal and a clear set of steps to achieve that goal; moreover, those steps should not involve much more than increased effort or concentration on they student’s part—a goal which requires the student (or their family) to spend a great deal of money on supplies is too contingent on outside factors to be dependable.
+In other words, there should be a specific goal and a clear set of steps to achieve that goal; moreover, those steps should not involve much more than increased effort or concentration on your part.
+A goal which requires you to spend a great deal of money on supplies is too contingent on outside factors to be dependable.

-One way to kickstart your students’ creative juices is to have them write a paragraph on New Year’s resolutions: if they have set them before, what they feel about them, what kinds of things they’d like to do better in the coming year, etc. As you talk to your students about setting positive and realistic goals in the new year, you can offer some inspiration by mentioning these New Year’s resolution examples for students.
+One way to kickstart your creative juices is to write out your thoughts on New Year’s resolutions: if you’ve set them before, think through what you feel about them, what kinds of things you’d like to do better in the coming year, etc. As you think about setting positive and realistic resolutions in the new year, here are some examples to build your personal goals off of.

 1. Adopt Better Dietary and Sleep Habits